What Is Your Definition Of The Word "Antique"?

 What Do You Mean When You Say Something Is Victorian, Edwardian or Art Deco, etc.?

 When we say something is Victorian, it means that we believe the piece dates back to the period between 1837 and 1901.
 If we have more specific information on the date of the piece, the information is included in the Dimensions & Details section on the product description page.

-I Saw A Piece I Really Liked, But It is Now Marked "Sold" or in the Archives.
+I Saw A Piece I Really Liked, But It is Now Marked "Sold".
 Do You Have Others?

-Most of our antique and vintage pieces are one of a kind as well.
+Our antique and vintage pieces are usually one-of-a kind.
+Some of our modern pieces are one-of-a-kind as well or limited editions.
 If you see something you particularly like and want, please email us and let us know.
 It is possible that we may have something similar in stock.
 It is also possible that we might be able to find or design a comparable piece, but it will never be exactly the same.
 We pride ourselves in selecting and creating unique pieces.
 Don't hesitate to email us directly or submit your request through our contact page.